-ns Employee Policy У seeb Ahmad ad of EDI Date 4 April 2024 Yes / No Explanatory Note 1.
+Name of Document: trans Employee Policy Completed by: Haseeb Ahmad Job title D. ( / A ) 000 / Head of EDI Date 4 April 2024 Screening Questions Yes / No Explanatory Note 1.
 Will the process described in the document involve the collection of new information about individuals?
 This is information in excess of what is required to carry out the process described within the document.
-The same mechanisms deployed to ascertain the gender reassignment status of employees currently in place remain unchanged. he document ormation about ess of what is described within No als be disclosed to e not previously ation as part of the ent?
+No The same mechanisms deployed to ascertain the gender reassignment status of employees currently in place remain unchanged.
+2. Will the process described in the document compel individuals to provide information about them?
+This is information in excess of what is required to carry out the process described within the document.
+No 3.
+Will information about individuals be disclosed to organisations or people who have not previously had routine access to the information as part of the process described in this document?
 No 4.
-Are you using information about individuals for a purpose it is not currently used for, or in a way it is not currently used? his document y which might be sive?
-For example, No the use of biometrics.
-6. Will the process outlined in this document result in decisions being made or action taken against individuals in ways which can have a significant impact on them?
-7. As part of the process outlined in this document, is the information about individuals of a kind particularly likely to raise privacy concerns or expectations?
+Are you using information about individuals for a purpose it is not currently used for, or in a way it is not currently used?
+No 5.
+Does the process outlined in this document involve the use of new technology which might be perceived as being privacy intrusive?
+For example, the use of biometrics.
+No 6.
+Will the process outlined in this document result in decisions being made or action taken against individuals in ways which can have a significant impact on them?
+No 7.
+As part of the process outlined in this document, is the information about individuals of a kind particularly likely to raise privacy concerns or expectations?
 For examples, health records, criminal records or other information that people would consider to be particularly private.
-Will the process require you to contact ndividuals in ways which they may find intrusive? hs.uk In this case, ra bata Privacy Team via of a procedural document will not take Hannah Plowright 26/06/2024 26/06/2024 / n n n y private. o contact nay find intrusive? ions is 'Yes' please co nhs.uk In this case, ra pata Privacy.
-Hannah Plowr y private. o contact No nay find intrusive? ions is 'Yes' please contact the E nhs.uk In this case, ratification o pata Privacy.
-Hannah Plowright
+No 8.
+Will the process require you to contact individuals in ways which they may find intrusive?
+No If the answer to any of these questions is 'Yes' please contact the Data Privacy Team via Lpt-dataprivacy@leicspart.secure.nhs.uk In this case, ratification of a procedural document will not take place until review by the Head of Data Privacy.
+Data Privacy approval name Hannah Plowright Date of approval 26/06/2024